RetroDECK/ES-DE/USERGUIDE-DEV.md

 Under normal circumstances the scraper service will only return games for the platforms used for searching, but sometimes when it's not sure about the results it will also include games from other platforms.
 If this happens, these additional platform names will be displayed within square brackets after the game name in the result list.
 And if a game system is configured for multiple platforms, then the specific platform returned per result will always be displayed within square brackets.
 The exception for these two scenarios is if the multi-scraper is running in fully automatic mode as the additional platform information is then always omitted.
 Note that the additional platform information will not be included in the scraped game name, it's only used for clarification within the scraper result list.

 It's also possible to apply a filter for which games to scrape, which is very useful if for example continuing scraping a system that was previously not fully completed, or for re-scraping after new games have been added.
-This is accomplished using the _Scrape these games_ option on the main scraper menu.
+This is accomplished using the _Scrape these games_ option in the main scraper menu.
 Possible values are _All games, Favorite games, No metadata, No game image, No game video_ or _Folders only_.

 By default, ES-DE will search using the metadata name of the game.
-If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
+If no name has previously been defined via scraping or via manually entering it using the metadata editor, then the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
 So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraper search.

 By disabling the option _Search using metadata name_, the physical filename will be used even if there is a scraped or manually entered name for the game.

 There is however an exception to this for arcade games (MAME and Neo Geo) when using the TheGamesDB scraper.
-As this service does not support searches using the short MAME names, these will be expanded to the full game names via a lookup in the MAME name database supplied with the ES-DE installation.
-But if using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the short MAME names.
+As this service does not support searches using the short software list MAME names, these will instead be automatically expanded to their full game names.
+This is done via a MAME name translation file supplied with the ES-DE installation.
+But when using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the software list MAME names.

 Apart from this, hopefully the scraping process should be self-explanatory.

 ### Manually copying game media files

-If you already have a library of game media (images and videos) you can manually copy these files into ES-DE.
+If you already have a library of game media (images, videos and PDF manuals) you can manually copy these files into ES-DE.
 The same procedure applies if you want to add media for individual games, for instance when the scraper did not return any results or if you didn't like the media it provided.

 The default media directory is `~/.emulationstation/downloaded_media/<system name>/<media type>`